PhantomCybernetics/phntm_bridge_server/README.md

 ### Install TURN/STUN Credentials Receiver

-You will also need the [ice_creds_receiver](https://github.com/PhantomCybernetics/ice_creds_receiver) service to synchronize STUN/TURN credentials.
+You will also need the [ice_creds_receiver](https://github.com/PhantomCybernetics/ice_creds_receiver) service to synchronize STUN/TURN credentials with the Cloud Bridge.
+You can also use the command line utility `run.turn-sync.sh` of the Cloud Bridge package to selectively sync credentials with newly added TURN servers.

 ### Run coturn:
 ```bash